Synbiota/GENtle2/README.md

 source files and manage dependency injection.

 We now use the [ES6 module syntax](http://24ways.org/2014/javascript-modules-the-es6-way/) to load modules.

-Legacy modules using AMD-syntax are still compatible.
+Legacy modules using AMD syntax are still compatible.

 Non-NPM module aliases are defined in the `package.json` file.